Checking out Kardia Mobile and wondering if this is worth exploring further?

 They expect to get back to you with 24 hours.
 They naturally have a small charge for this service.
 Once you order this EKG review via the App, they report back to you via the App and those results are kept in your History.
 This is the case if you are using the Premium option which I am using because that works for me.

 That unclassified EKG review comes back as an Analysis Report inside of the App:

 1: Explains the level of severity using traffic light colors to help you determine your next action step:

-- Green for “Stable”
+a: Green for “Stable”

 b: Orange for “Needs Review”

 c: Red for “Serious”